 CarMax (KMX) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended May 2019.
 This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on June 21.
 On the other hand, if they miss, the stock may move lower.

 While management's discussion of business conditions on theearnings callwill mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This used car dealership chain is expected to post quarterly earnings of $1.48 per share in its upcoming report, which represents a year-over-year change of +11.3%.

 Revenues are expected to be $5.19 billion, up 8.4% from the year-ago quarter.

 Estimate Revisions Trend

-The consensus EPS estimate for the quarter has been revised 0.47% lower over the last 30 days to the current level.
+The consensus EPS estimate for the quarter has been revised 0.25% higher over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

-Investors should keep in mind that the direction of estimate revisions by each of the covering analysts may not always get reflected in the aggregate change.
+Investors should keep in mind that an aggregate change may not always reflect the direction of estimate revisions by each of the covering analysts.

 Price, Consensus and EPS Surprise